Chart / Charts / Chart Types / Cartesian / Series / Area Series

 Depth Percent

-In the case of 3D the depth of the area is specified in percents of the depth category it occupies.
-The DepthPercent property controls this percentage.
-By default it is set to 50 meaning that the area depth will be half the size of the Z category depth.
-The following code will make the area depth bigger:
+In the case of 3D the depth of the area is specified in percents of the depth category occupied by the area series.
+This is controlled by the DepthPercent property.
+By default, it is set to 50 meaning that the area depth will be half the size of the respective depth category.
+The following code makes the area depth bigger:

 C#